What are the other Names for this Condition? (Also known as/Synonyms)

 - Disrupted heart, lung, or liver functioning, which can be life-threatening

-- In Systemic Scleroderma, the progression of the signs and symptoms is usually fast, causing severe and sometimes life-threatening complications.
+In Diffuse Systemic Scleroderma, the progression of the signs and symptoms is usually fast, causing severe and sometimes life-threatening complications.
 However, in some individuals, the signs and symptoms do not progress in a rapid manor, even though they are diagnosed with Systemic Scleroderma, hence the name Limited Systemic Scleroderma.

 How is Limited Systemic Scleroderma Diagnosed?